yandex-cloud/docs/en/managed-mongodb/operations/cluster-create.md

       * User password (a minimum of 8 characters).

-  10. In the **Hosts** section, select parameters for database hosts created with the cluster (keep in mind that if you use SSDs when creating {{ MG }} clusters, you can set at least three hosts).
+  10. In the **Hosts** section, select parameters for database hosts created with the cluster (keep in mind that if you use SSDs when creating MongoDB clusters, you can set at least three hosts).
 If you open the **Advanced settings** section, you can choose specific subnets for each host.
 By default, each host is created in a separate subnet.

   11. Click **Create cluster**.